 - Pain and suffering

 While many rear-end collisions are minor, high-speed crashes can be deadly.
-If you lost a family member in a rear-end crash, we can offer you compassionate legal guidance and support.
+We can offer you compassionate legal guidance and support if you lost a family member in a rear-end crash.
 We know how to investigate fatal accidents and prove negligence and liability.
 We may be able to help you hold the at-fault driver who rear-ended your loved one accountable for your losses and expenses, including the pain and suffering your family member experienced.

 Proving You Suffered a “Serious Injury” in a Miami Rear-End Collision